letanure/interview-training/docs/04-testing/implementation.md

 **Reasoning**:

 - Self-contained components, easy to find related files, scales well, popular in modern React projects
-- **Experience-based decision**: Every time I start with simpler approaches, they eventually evolve to this structure
+- **Experience-based decision**: Every time projects start with simpler approaches, they eventually evolve to this structure
 - **Consistency**: Better to have one structure that fits all cases rather than refactoring later
 - **Avoids cluttering**: Prevents folders from becoming cluttered with mixed file types
 - **Slightly more nested but familiar**: All folders have clear purpose, especially when adding styles, docs, or dividing components further